Nivola/nivola/README.md

 ## Installing Cloud Management Platform (CMP)

 ### Prerequisites
+- You must have already downloaded the projects beecell, beedrones, beehive.
-- Have installed a MySql database and a Elasticsearch server.
+- Install a MySql database
+- Install Elasticsearch server where write logs.
 - CMP deployment using the Kubernetes command-line tool, kubectl.
 - Install Docker for building images.
 - Move to folder nivola/deploy/k8s

 ### Core components creation
-Creation of namespace and api exposure services of the components of the cmp Replace <WORKSPACE> in nivola/deploy/k8s/core/mylab/beehive-volume.yml with your project folder
+Creation of namespace and api exposure services of the components of the cmp In nivola/deploy/k8s/core/mylab/beehive-volume.yml look at "hostPath".
-launch:
+If you start minikube with --driver=none replace <WORKSPACE> with your project folder otherwise mount your workspace passing to minikube '--mount=true --mount-string="<WORKSPACE>:/pkgs" '

+Launch:
 ```
 $ kubectl create -k core/mylab
 ```